maxstrauch/theia/README.md

 where register `x1` contains the n to calculate the faculty for.

 Starting from the source code Theia parses the text using a tokenizer and creates bytecode which can be executed by the TheiaVM.

+This project was developed using Netbeans IDE 8.1 and can be opened directly in Netbeans by checking out this repo and going to `File > Open Project ...`.

 # Features